SushamaNaskar/Notes/jsBookNotes/ OBJECTS, CLASSES, AND OBJECT-ORIENTED PROGRAMMING/ObjectCreation.md

 # The Factory Pattern
 function createPerson(name, age, job) {

     let o = new Object();
      o.name = name;
      o.age = age;
     o.job = job;
     o.sayName = function() {
         console.log(this.name);
     };
    return o;
 }

 let person1 = createPerson("Nicholas", 29, "Software Engineer");
 let person2 = createPerson("Greg", 27, "Doctor");

 # Problem of using  Object literals and The Factory Pattern to create an object
+1. the factory pattern didn’t address the issue of object identification (what type of object an object is).
+- we use Function Constructor to resolve this issue

-1. The greet function is duplicated in both objects,  wasting memory.
+2. The greet function is duplicated in both objects,  wasting memory.
 2. There’s no easy way to update the greet function for all objects.
-3. If we need 100 persons, we repeat the function 100 times!
-4. the factory pattern didn’t address the issue of object identification (what type of object an object is).
+(In programming, we often want to take something and extend it/inheritance)

+- we use prototypes to resolve this issue

 # Solution: Use prototype (via Constructor Functions or Classes)